rayzhangdev-coder/todo-frontend/README.md

 ## 1. Overview

-A high-performance React.js application for task management.
-This frontend is specifically designed to work with a fractional indexing backend, allowing users to reorder tasks via drag-and-drop with instant synchronization.
-It manages user sessions locally to ensure persistent and private task lists.
+A high-performance React.js application for drag and drop task ordering using fractional indexing and optimistic UI with rollback, allowing users to reorder tasks with instant synchronization and efficiency.
+Note: for demo purposes, this app uses user sessions to manage todo items for each user.
+You can implement your own login system if you wish.

 ## 2. Features